redislabs-training/ru102n/README.md

     * Port
     * User name - this will be `default`, which means we won't actually need it to connect.
     * Password
-* Your host name and port can be found in the "General" section (see example below here the host name is `redis-15676.c10.us-east-1-3.ec2.cloud.redislabs.com` and the port is `15676`).
+* Your host name and port can be found in the "General" section (see example below where the host name is `redis-15676.c10.us-east-1-3.ec2.cloud.redislabs.com` and the port is `15676`).

 ![Redis Cloud database details](images_for_readme/cloud_new_sub_3.png)